vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 The MIDI capture hook was removed, and its harness and results remain ignored.
 Real-file corpus parity is still unverified.

+## Share variable-length integer decoding across parsers and records

+ByteReader now supplies one consuming base-128 integer reader.
+SonyPS1, SonyPS2, HeartBeatPS1, and KonamiPS1 use it instead of maintaining separate four-byte decoding loops.
+SonyPS2 also stops returning an unused byte count alongside every decoded value.
+RecordReader delegates the byte reading to the same primitive while retaining its source fields and truncation diagnostics.

+The byte limit remains explicit: the four format parsers accept at most four bytes, while RecordReader permits the whole record window and preserves its existing unsigned accumulation for longer encodings.
+The shared reader stops at both the supplied window and the actual source bounds.
+Failed reads retain their consumed cursor position; RecordReader keeps its sticky failure behavior.
+The change removes 33 net production lines.

+A temporary before/after comparison matches values, cursor positions, validity, source fields, and diagnostics for 32,768 generated cases, including missing terminators and longer record encodings.
+Source.cpp and RecordReader.cpp were compiled into both comparison executables with AddressSanitizer and UBSan;
+neither reported findings.
+The harness and results remain ignored.
+An 11-line addition to an existing reader fixture checks the distinct length policies.
+The full build is warning-free and all 20 CTest targets pass.

 ## Further investigation

 - Prioritize structural simplification of format authoring: shared decoding setup, source metadata handoffs, and repeated scan-to-playback preparation.
   Continue checking export lowering and instrument selection for redundant work.
+- Shared-stream channel routing must preserve unconditional time advancement and startup output.
+Source-channel metadata alone cannot gate execution: some channel-encoded loop commands control every playback track.
+Moving future-dated output to execution after a wait also changes initialization timing, so it requires more than removing channel guards.
 - Static instrument discovery can include every reachable bytecode branch, while recipe analysis may depend on executed driver state.
 Preserve that distinction when considering a shared replacement for format reference sets.